Sherburn in Elmet Community Trust

 1. Verbal warning

-The Volunteer Manager may issue a verbal warning, when a Volunteer’s conduct or performance does not meet acceptable standards.
+A verbal warning may be issued, when an individual’s conduct or performance does not meet acceptable standards.

-At this stage Volunteer Manager may arrange a confidential meeting to discuss the issue in order to:
+At this stage a confidential meeting should be arranged to discuss the issue in order to:

-Check that the standards of performance or behaviour expected of employees has been explained
+- Check that the standards of performance or behaviour expected of Employees or Volunteers has been explained

-Check that the Volunteer has had sufficient time to understand and learn the tasks involved in their role
+- Check that the individual has had sufficient time to understand and learn the tasks involved in their role

 Where conduct is the issue, a verbal warning is a useful opportunity to emphasise the limits of acceptable behaviour.
 A timescale for improvement and review date will be set.